Lilingxiao-bupt/QD-LLM/README.md

 # QD-LLM: Quantum Knowledge Distillation for Large Language Models

-QD-LLM is a novel framework that distills the power of large language models (LLMs) into compact quantum student models using variational quantum circuits.
+QD-LLM is a novel framework that distills the power of large language models (LLMs) into a compact quantum model using variational quantum circuits.
 This enables efficient deployment of NLP models on resource-constrained hardware while maintaining high performance.